aaron0browne/github-pr-form/README.md

 ## Further Development

+- Fix `rfc` label bug where the label gets added and immediately removed
 - Ability to define standard 'plans' as URLs on a per target repo basis

 Please open an issue if you have a suggestion or find a bug.